Holy Saturday Vigil

 Pray

-Begin by asking God to search you completely.
-Set your candle on the stage so you can open your hands, palms facing upward, in a posture of readiness to hear from Him.
-Allow Him to sift through the affections of your heart and reveal to you any way that you live “for human passions,” so that you might pray for grace, instead, to live “for the will of God.”
+Ask God to search you completely.
+If you can, open your hands, palms facing upward in a posture of readiness to receive His wisdom.
+Allow Him to sift through the affections of your heart and reveal to you any area in which you live “for human passions.”
+Pray for grace to live, instead, “for the will of God.”

 Give thanks to the Lord, for he is good,